Looking for some incredible metonymy examples to jazz up your writing?

 What is Metonymy?

-Metonymy involves using one word as a stand-in for a related word or concept.
+Metonymy involves using a single word as a stand-in for a related word or concept.

 Put it another way, it’s when you substitute a word or phrase with another word or phrase that’s associated with it.

 Some everyday examples of metonymy include calling your car your “ride” or declaring that lobster mac and cheese is your favorite “dish”.

 What’s the Difference Between Metonymy, Synecdoche, Metalepsis, and Metaphor?